joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 - A live or only lightly-edited media interview
 - Podcast guest appearance

-### Earning trust *after* generating the lead
+## Earning Trust *After* Generating The Lead

 We usually think of this as "lead nurture".

 There's a really interesting spectrum of options here, and some of them offer poorly aligned incentives, so I want to dig into this topic a bit.

-#### The spectrum

-On one end of the spectrum, we have a multi-step process involving some level of automation or personalization, often referred to as a marketing funnel.
+**The Spectrum:** On one end of the spectrum, we have a multi-step process involving some level of automation or personalization, often referred to as a marketing funnel.

 On the opposite end of the spectrum, we have more simple, less automated approaches like sending a regular installment of content to your entire email list, or things that function like a radio broadcast in that anyone who "tunes in" can partake of the podcast or YouTube video or blog article you've just published.